 THE OEM DILEMMA EXPLAINED

 Why?
 Sometimes there isn’t a direct relationship with the customer.
-Especially in agriculture equipment manufacturing, because the manufacturers primarily with dealers.
-In the cases where the manufacturer works directly with a dealer or distributor, direct customer interaction can be challenging to create or maintain.
+Especially in agriculture equipment manufacturing, because the manufacturer’s primary contact is the dealer.
+In the cases, direct customer interaction can be challenging to create or maintain.
 Despite this, there are steps that an OEM can take to ensure that your customers’ expectations are being met on some level.

 For OEMs looking to leverage the demands of the market they serve, below are two ways you can better serve the customers who use your equipment.
 Here’s how: